-The RA should update and/or collect biosketches and any current and pending support documentation from all key personnel on your project, depending on the sponsor’s guidelines.
+You may need to gather updated Biosketches, CVs, and/or current and pending support documentation from all key personnel on your project, depending on the sponsor’s guidelines.
 Be aware that NIH has issued a new biosketch format effective May 25, 2015.

-Note: All individuals on the project designated as “Conflict of Interest” or COI Investigators (including youeself as PI) must use the new financial conflict of interest reporting system, Activity and Interest Reporting System (AIRS), to report their financial interests.
-Office of Sponsored Programs will not submit the proposal until all COI investigators have completed this task.
+Note: All individuals on the project designated as “Conflict of Interest” or COI Investigators (including youeself as PI) must use the financial conflict of interest reporting system, Activity and Interest Reporting System (AIRS), to report their financial interests.
+Office of Sponsored Programs will not submit your proposal until all COI investigators have completed this task.
 The Office of Research has posted instructions on how to use the VCU AIRS.
-You can log in to AIRS with your VCU eID and password.
+Investigators can log in to AIRS with your VCU eID and password.
 Not sure if who should be designated as a COI Investigator?
 Refer to question D.5 on NIH’s COI FAQ for a definition of a COI Investigator.

-- All final science documents need to be completed and uploaded to RAMS SPOT three working days in advance of the proposal deadline.
+- All final science documents need to be completed and uploaded to RAMS-SPOT three (3) working days in advance of the proposal deadline.
 Once OSP has locked down the proposal, the reviewer will request final science from the PI.
-If final documents are prepared before OSP requests them, PI may request upload permission from the appropriate OSP team.
-OSP will no longer switch out documents, but will provide access for PI to do so.
+The PI should coordinate with thir Research Administrator to upload final science documents to RAMS-SPOT.

-The Office of Sponsored Programs cannot submit the proposal without approval from the schools of all budgeted personnel.
+The Office of Sponsored Programs cannot submit the proposal without approval from all collaborating Schools.

-NOTE: Please allow at least two (2) business days turn-around time for the School of Medicine to review and approve the proposal prior to routing to Office of Sponsored Programs to meet their five (5) business day in advance of sponsor deadline submission requirement.
+NOTE: Please allow at least two (2) business days turn-around time for the School of Medicine to review and approve the proposal prior to routing to Office of Sponsored Programs to meet their five (5) business day in advance of any sponsor deadlines.

-It is expected that the principal investigator in conjunction with their department chair/administration has reviewed or completed the following items accurately and completely prior to routing the proposal for School of Medicine review.
+It is expected that the principal investigator in conjunction with their department chair/administration has reviewed or completed the following items accurately and completely prior to routing the proposal for School of Medicine review in RAMS-SPOT:

-- Completed any required training for systems submission and/or requested user ID if required by sponsor.
+- Completed any required training for systems submission and/or requested any user IDs if required by sponsor

 RA or PI has:

-- Requested internal subaccounts in RAMS-SPOT as applicable/agreed upon by participating departments and schools (some departments require that a subaccount be requested when their personnel are budgeted on a proposal).
+- Requested internal subaccounts in RAMS-SPOT as applicable/agreed upon by participating departments and schools (most departments require that a subaccount be requested when their personnel are budgeted on a proposal)

-- If VCU Health System employees are involved in the project, included a completed Approval Form.
+- If VCU Health System employees are involved in the project, included a completed VCUHS Employee Approval Form

 If submitting a proposal that involves clinical research or a clinical trial, PI or RA has included, at minimum:

-At this stage, the PI, RA and their Office of Sponsored Programs team work together in RAMS SPOT to ensure that the proposal follows the guidelines set forth in the solicitation.
+At this stage, work together with your Research Administrator and your Office of Sponsored Programs in RAMS-SPOT to ensure that the proposal follows the guidelines set forth in the solicitation.
 If any documents need to be updated prior to final submission, you can provide these documents to your Research Administrator to be replaced in RAMS-SPOT.

-In RAMS SPOT, under General Proposal Information, question # 4, “Indicate how the forms proposal will be submitted to the sponsor,” please select "electronic via grants.gov" if the proposal will be submitted to a federal agency using the SF424 form set via grants.gov.
-Please select "other" for all non-grants.gov applications.
-For multi-project submissions submitted through NIH ASSIST or applications submitted to NSF via Fastlane select "other."
+In RAMS-SPOT, under General Proposal Information, question # 4, the Research Administrator will indicate how the proposal will be submitted to the sponsor.
+Please select "Electronic via Grants.gov" if the proposal will be submitted to a federal agency using the SF-424 form set via Grants.gov.
+Please select "Other" for all non-Grants.gov applications.
+For multi-project submissions submitted through NIH ASSIST or applications submitted to NSF via Fastlane select "Other."